BlauGroup/RNMC/paper.md

 Here, we present `RNMC`, an easy-to-use, modular, high-performance kMC simulation framework that enables modeling of complex systems.
-`RNMC` consists of a core module defining the common features of kMC algorithms, including an implementation of the Gillespie algorithm [@gillespie1977exact], input/output operations leveraging SQLite databases, threading logic for parallel execution, and dependency graphs for efficient event propensity updates.
+`RNMC` consists of a core module defining the common features of kMC algorithms, including an implementation of the Gillespie algorithm [@gillespie1977exact], input/output operations leveraging SQLite databases, random number sampling, threading logic for parallel execution, and dependency graphs for efficient event propensity updates.
 In addition, there are currently three modules defining kMC implementations for different types of applications.
 The `GMC` (Gillespie Monte Carlo) module enables simulations of reaction networks in a homogeneous (well-mixed) environment.
 `GMC` is a basic tool that is appropriate for general simulations of solution-phase chemistry.